Robinyo/serendipity/projects/auth-auth0/README.md

 })
 ```

-**Note:** At present, there is an issue that requires the `AuthOktaService` to be directly referenced in the Nav Component.
+**Note:** At present, there is an issue that requires the `Auth0AuthService` to be directly referenced in the Nav Component.

 nav.component.ts:

 ```
 // import { AuthService } from 'auth';
-import { AuthOktaService } from 'auth-okta';
+// import { AuthOktaService } from 'auth-okta';
+import { Auth0AuthService } from 'auth-auth0';

 ...

-constructor(private authService: AuthOktaService) {}
+constructor(private authService: Auth0AuthService) {}

 ...
 ```